|

 On a conventional rear-drive transmission, there are three basic shafts; the input, the output, and the countershaft.
 The input and output together are called the mainshaft, since they are joined inside the transmission so they appear to be a single shaft, although they rotate totally independently of each other.
 The input length of this shaft is much shorter than the output shaft.
 Parallel to the mainshaft is the countershaft.
 There are a number of gears fixed along the countershaft, and matching gears along the output shaft, although these are not fixed, and rotate independently of the output shaft.
 There are sliding dog collars, or dog clutches, between the gears on the output shaft, and to engage a gear to the shaft, the collar slides into the space between the shaft and the inside space of the gear, thus rotating the shaft as well.
 One collar is usually mounted between two gears, and slides both ways to engage one or the other gears, so on a four speed there would be two collars.
 A front-drive transmission is basically the same, but may be simplified.
 There often are two shafts, the input and the output, but depending on the direction of rotation of the engine, three may be required.
 Rather that input shaft driving the countershaft with a pinion gear, the input shaft takes over the countershafts job, and the output shaft runs parallel to it.
 The gears are positioned and engaged just as they are on the countershaft-output shaft on a rear-drive.
 This merely eliminates one major component, the pinion gear.
 Part of the reason that the input and output are in-line on a rear drive unit is to relieve torsion stress on the transmission and mountings, but this isn't an issue in a front-drive as the gearbox is integrated into the transaxle.

+The basic process is not universal.
+The fixed and free gears can be mounted on either the input or output shaft, or both.
 The distribution of the shifters is also a matter of design; it need not be the case that all of the free-rotating gears with selectors are on one shaft, and the permanently splined gears on the other.
 For instance a five speed transmission might have the first-to-second selectors on the countershaft, but the third-to-fourth selector and the fifth selector on the mainshaft, which is the configuration in the 1998 Honda Civic.
 This means that when the car is stopped and idling in neutral with the clutch engaged input shaft spinning, the third, fourth and fifth gear pairs do not rotate.

 In some transmission designs (Volvo 850 and V/S70 series, for example) there are actually two countershafts, both driving an output pinion meshing with the front-wheel-drive transaxle's ring gear.
 This allows the transmission designer to make the transmission narrower, since each countershaft need only be half as long as a traditional countershaft with four gears and two shifters.